 The following guidance is based on the best available evidence.
 The full guideline gives details of the methods and the evidence used to develop the guidance.

-Recommendations in this section update and replace recommendation 1.7.4 in Referral guidelines for suspected cancer (NICE clinical guideline 27).
+Recommendations in this section have been incorporated into suspected cancer (NICE guideline NG12).

 persistent abdominal distension (women often refer to this as 'bloating')